YrpSponge/Basketball-Tactics-Assistant-Project/README.md

 - [CoMotion](https://github.com/apple/ml-comotion)
 - [WHAM](https://github.com/yohanshin/WHAM)

 We sincerely thank the authors and contributors of these projects for making their work publicly available.
-EasyMocap is maintained in the `zju3dv/EasyMocap` repository, and 4D-Humans is maintained in the `shubham-goel/4D-Humans` repository. :contentReference[oaicite:1]{index=1}

 ---